Smoking bans in private vehicles: Traffic security

-The acts of looking for, reaching for, and then lighting cigarettes can considerably distract the driver.
-A burning cigarette that has fallen into the driver's lap might lead to panic-like reactions.
+The acts of looking for, reaching for, and then lighting cigarettes can considerably distract a driver.
+A burning cigarette that has fallen into a driver's lap might lead to panic-like reactions.
 Cigarette stubs thrown out of a window pose a serious fire threat.
-Some serious traffic accidents in Germany are known to have been caused by a lit cigarette.
+Some serious traffic accidents in Germany are known to have been caused by lit cigarettes.

 Some German tribunals have commented on the imprudence of smoking while driving.
-Smoking may be compared to using a cell phone while driving, which is also banned in some jurisdictions.
+Despite that, smoking while driving is legal in Germany, even when children are present.
+German politician Karl Lauterbach, the country's former Federal Minister of Health, supported banning smoking in vehicles when children are present, a measure supported by 87% of German car drivers, according to an opinion poll conducted by the German Cancer Research Center.
+In 2023, a proposed law was overturned in the German parliament on the grounds of "excessive restrictions of civil liberties".
+According to estimates of the German Cancer Research Center, around one million minors in Germany were exposed to smoking in cars as of 2022.

 Protection from secondhand smoke

 More recently, the dangers of secondhand smoke (SHS) have seen more attention, and smoking in a car (whether in motion or not) is banned in some jurisdictions as a measure against passive smoking.
 SHS, also called environmental tobacco smoke (ETS), is a mixture of two forms of smoke that come from burning tobacco.
 Mainstream smoke is the smoke exhaled by a smoker.
 Sidestream smoke is smoke from the lighted end of a cigarette, pipe, or cigar, or tobacco burning in a hookah.
 This type of smoke has higher concentrations of cancer-causing agents (carcinogens) and is more toxic than mainstream smoke.
 It also has smaller particles than mainstream smoke.
 These smaller particles make their way into the lungs and the body’s cells more easily.
 When non-smokers are exposed to SHS, it is called involuntary smoking or passive smoking.
 Non-smokers who breathe in SHS take in nicotine and toxic chemicals the same way smokers do.
 The more SHS someone breathes, the higher the levels of these harmful chemicals in their body.

 Some laws stipulate that such a ban applies only when a passenger is under a certain age.
-A research study showed that after smoking one cigarette in a car, the time required for respirable particles' concentration to return to its initial value, depending on car movement cases, windows positions and ventilation settings, varies between 10 and 60 minutes.
+A study showed that after smoking one cigarette in a car, the time required for respirable particles' concentration to return to its initial value, depending on car movement cases, windows positions and ventilation settings, varies between 10 and 60 minutes.